The Blind Beggar is a pub located on Whitechapel Road in East London, known for its chequered past.

-So having backpacked Bethnal Green in the morning, (my Grandmother was born on Tyrell Street, which ran parallel to Bethnal Green Road, near St. Matthews and was one of the biggest slums in London in the early 1900s), I walked the short distance to Whitechapel.
+Having backpacked Bethnal Green in the morning (my Grandmother was born on Tyrell Street, which ran parallel to Bethnal Green Road, near St. Matthew’s), I walked the short distance to Whitechapel.

 The pub was built in 1894 on the site of an inn which had been established before 1654 and takes its name from the legend of Henry de Montfort.